socrata/dev.socrata.com/docs/functions/regr_r2.md

 {% include function_header.html %}

-The `regr_r2(...)` function is most commonly used in `$select` statements to return the correlation strength between two sets of numeric values ([Numbers](/docs/datatypes/number.html)).
+The `regr_r2(...)` function returns the correlation strength between two sets of numeric values ([Numbers](/docs/datatypes/number.html)).
 For example, to fetch the square of the correlation coefficient between the typical number of hours assigned and their hourly rate for all employees in the City of Chicago:

 {% include tryit.html domain='data.cityofchicago.org' path='/resource/tt4n-kn4t.json' args="$select=regr_r2(typical_hours,hourly_rate)" %}

+It can also be used in `$group` aggregations, like this one to get the correlation strength by full or part time status:

+{% include tryit.html domain='data.cityofchicago.org' path='/resource/tt4n-kn4t.json' args="$select=full_or_part_time,regr_r2(typical_hours,hourly_rate)&$group=full_or_part_time" %}